pgleghorn/DockerSites/README.md

 Both methods produce an Oracle WebCenter Sites 11.1.1.8.0 patch 11 single server development installation with cas, AviSports sample site, and optionally support tools 4.3.
 It uses java 1.8, tomcat 7 and hsqldb 1.8, on centos 6.6.

-The Vagrant method uses a virtualbox provider, and shell provisioner scripts to do the installation work.
+The Vagrant method uses a virtualbox provider and shell provisioner scripts to do the installation work.
+It requires the kits (sites, tomcat, etc) to be downloaded in advance to a local disk which are then made available to the virtualbox in the /kits directory.

 The Docker method uses exactly the same underlying scripts to perform the installation.
+It does not require any kits to be downloaded, instead it downloads them automatically, using Oracle website credentials to download the Sites kit.

 *These scripts are not an official Oracle product, and the stack they produce is not supported (centos, hsqldb).*